Belarusian language

-Belarusian (беларуская мова, /be/) is an East Slavic language.
+Belarusian (Note: беларуская мова, /be/) is an East Slavic language.
 It is one of the two official languages in Belarus, the other being Russian.
 It is also spoken in parts of Russia, Lithuania, Latvia, Poland (where it is the official language in 5 bilingual municipalities), Ukraine, and the United States by the Belarusian diaspora.

 Before Belarus gained independence in 1991, the language was known in English as Byelorussian or Belorussian, or alternatively as White Russian.
+(Note: While sometimes historically referred to as Byelorussian, Belorussian and White Russian, it is distinct from the Russian language itself.)
 Following independence, it became known as Belarusian, or alternatively as Belarusan.

 As one of the East Slavic languages, Belarusian shares many grammatical and lexical features with other members of the group.
 To some extent, Russian, Ukrainian, and Belarusian retain a degree of mutual intelligibility.
 Belarusian descends from a language generally referred to as Ruthenian (13th to 18th centuries), which had, in turn, descended from what is referred to as Old East Slavic (10th to 13th centuries).

-In the first Belarusian census in 1999, the Belarusian language was declared as a "language spoken at home" by about 3,686,000 Belarusian citizens (36.7% of the population).
+In the first Belarusian census in 1999, the Belarusian language was declared a "language spoken at home" by about 3,686,000 Belarusian citizens (36.7% of the population).
 About 6,984,000 (85.6%) of Belarusians declared it their "mother tongue".
 Other sources, such as Ethnologue, put the figure at approximately million active speakers in Belarus.
 In Russia, the Belarusian language is declared as a "familiar language" by about 316,000 inhabitants, among them about 248,000 Belarusians, comprising about 30.7% of Belarusians living in Russia.
 In Ukraine, the Belarusian language is declared as a "native language" by about 55,000 Belarusians, which comprise about 19.7% of Belarusians living in Ukraine.
-In Poland, the Belarusian language is declared as a "language spoken at home" by about 40,000 inhabitants According to a study done by the Belarusian government in 2009, 72% of Belarusians speak Russian at home, while Belarusian is actively used by only 11.9% of Belarusians (others speak a mixture of Russian and Belarusian, known as Trasianka).
+In Poland, the Belarusian language is declared as a "language spoken at home" by about 40,000 inhabitants.
+According to a study done by the Belarusian government in 2009, 72% of Belarusians speak Russian at home, while Belarusian is actively used by only 11.9% of Belarusians (others speak a mixture of Russian and Belarusian, known as Trasianka).
 Approximately 29.4% of Belarusians can write, speak, and read Belarusian, while 52.5% can only read and speak it.
 Nevertheless, there are no Belarusian-language universities in Belarus.